Rapid Variability of Sgr A* across the Electromagnetic Spectrum: The X-ray Power Spectrum and the NIR--X-ray Correlation

 \subsection{PSD Parameters of the X-ray Variability}

+While testing the algorithm it became clear that the ACIS-S dataset did not add much information to this part of the analysis and could be safely ignored, which reduced the number of parameters by two ($\chi_S$, $e_{S}/e_{I}$).
+Additionally, we set $\chi_G = \chi_I$.

 Model parameters and their priors and posteriors are listed in Table~\ref{results} and shown in Figure~\ref{corner_plot_X}.
-While the posteriors of $e_{I}/e_{G}$, and $e_{S}/e_{G}$ are mere minor alterations of the priors, the posteriors of all other parameters are constrained, peaked distributions.
-The log-normal parameters $\mu$ and $\sigma$ are highly correlated.
-A more precise determination of these parameters is not possible because of photon noise and pileup, which make the log-normal distributions for some $\mu$ and $\sigma$ combinations indistinguishable.
-The background levels $\chi_i \cdot e_i/e_G$ are reasonable when compared to X-ray spectra accumulated over all periods of time without flares.
-However, $\chi_S \cdot e_S/e_G$ is somewhat higher, which likely can be attributed to the contribution of the magnetar.
+While the posterior of $e_{G}/e_{I}$ is a mere minor alteration of its prior, the posterior of the break frequency $f_b$ is a constrained, peaked distribution.
+The posterior of the PSD slope $\gamma$ is constrained at the lower end, but prior-dominated at higher values, and in Table~\ref{results} we report its lower limit.
+The log-normal parameters $\mu_{\rm{logn}}$ and $\sigma_{\rm{logn}}$ are highly correlated ($\sigma_{\rm{logn}} \approx -0.40 \cdot \mu_{\rm{logn}} -1.45$).
+A more precise determination of these parameters is not possible because of photon noise and pileup, which make the log-normal distributions for a range of $\mu_{\rm{logn}}$ and $\sigma_{\rm{logn}}$ combinations indistinguishable\footnote{Log-normal distributions sensitively depend on the exact position of the peak of the distribution, which in the presence of background photon noise is uncertain.
+In the absence of a precise location of the peak, the correlation of both parameters is governed by the variance.}.
+The background levels $\chi_i \cdot e_i/e_I$ are reasonable when compared to X-ray spectra accumulated over all periods of time without flares.

 The parameters of main interest are $\gamma$ and $f_{b}$, shown in Figure~\ref{X_NIR_contours} in more detail.
-Determinations of both parameters are about an order of magnitude less precise for the \Ch\ data than for the NIR.
+Determinations of both parameters are significantly less precise for the \Ch\ data than for the NIR.
 This is not surprising considering that in 18 years only $\sim$34\,000 X-ray photons were detected.
 However, despite the lack of precision, the comparison with the NIR is fruitful: the X-ray contours are displaced towards higher slopes and slightly smaller break frequencies.
 While the two sets of contours can be interpreted as marginally consistent, Figure~\ref{X_NIR_contours} suggests that the X-ray variability does not show as much power at high frequencies as the NIR.
 This interpretation of suppressed power of the fastest variability turns out to be a clue to understanding the NIR--X-ray correlations and allows us to identify a radiative model that can explain many aspects of the rapid (i.e., minutes to hours) variability of Sgr~A* from the submm to the X-rays.